SumukhPrasad/pi/README.md

 # Pi!
-Thsi is a ery short program to approximate Pi using the Chudnovsky method.
+Thsi is a very short program to approximate Pi using the Chudnovsky method.
 Careful: It's somewhat slow.